 - All the aircraft aluminum components are coated with a “MIL-SPEC” coating to resist corrosion.

-- When lowering a person or object, the roller drum automatically locks (courtesy of our “Constant High Percentage Friction Lowering Brake”).
-The 2.5 turns of rope around it provides a 90% to **95% Friction Braking Action.
-10 to 20 Pounds of force on the free side of the rope is all that is required to hold a 200 pound load stationary.
+- When using the International Safety lifting-lowering system to lower a person or object, the roller drum automatically locks (courtesy of our “Constant High Percentage Friction Lowering Brake”).
+The 2.5 turns of rope around it provide a 90% to **95% Friction Braking Action.
+10 to 20 Pounds of force on the free side of the rope is all that is required to hold a 200-pound load stationary.
 This essentially means the user is in total control of the rate of decent at all times.

-- Another optional configuration for the System *99* is to wrap the rope only 1.5 times around the Drum, (540 Degrees of Surface Contact Area versus 900 with 2.5 times of rope wrap).
+- Another optional configuration for the System *99* personnel raising and lowering system is to wrap the rope only 1.5 times around the Drum, (540 Degrees of Surface Contact Area versus 900 with 2.5 times of rope wrap).
 This provides a 55% to 60% friction braking action.
-This option is intended for expert users who want the option of a faster decent.
-Keep in mind that these braking percentages are estimates and are based on new, clean, and dry rope.
+This option is intended for expert users who want the option of a faster descent.
+Keep in mind that these braking percentages are estimates and are based on new, clean, and dry ropes.

-- For the “tackle” portion of a block & tackle system, we add roller pulleys to the load side under the backing plate.
-This completes the block & tackle system and provides a mechanical advantage lifting system.
+- For the “tackle” portion of a system, we add roller pulleys to the load side under the backing plate.
+This completes the suspension system and provides an adjustable mechanical lifting advantage system.